nolancacheux/nestjs-multi-database-backend/README.md

 Developed as part of the Master 1 Big Data program at JUNIA ISEN (2024), the project addresses the following challenge:

-"How to develop the data architecture of a storage system to ensure its scalability and resilience in the face of increasing load and data volume?"
+**"How to develop the data architecture of a storage system to ensure its scalability and resilience in the face of increasing load and data volume?"**

 The backend (Nolan Cacheux) focuses on the management and advanced testing of each storage system using automatically generated mock data, ensuring a comprehensive technical validation of the distributed architecture.

 ## Project Objectives

-- Provide a distributed REST API to manage users, messages, notifications, groups, and files.
+- Provide a distributed REST API to manage users, messages, notifications, groups, and files
-- Ensure data persistence with PostgreSQL, Cassandra, Neo4j, Redis, and Bucket.
+- Ensure data persistence with PostgreSQL, Cassandra, Neo4j, Redis, and Bucket
-- Optimize performance through Redis caching.
+- Optimize performance through Redis caching
-- Automate multi-container deployment with Docker and Docker Compose.
+- Automate multi-container deployment with Docker and Docker Compose
-- Analyze performance and test integration using advanced Jupyter Notebooks.
+- Analyze performance and test integration using advanced Jupyter Notebooks
-- Effectively manage horizontal scalability.
+- Effectively manage horizontal scalability

+## Technology Stack

+### Backend Framework
+- **NestJS** - Progressive Node.js framework for building efficient server-side applications
+- **TypeScript** - Type-safe development environment

+### Databases
+- **PostgreSQL** - Relational database for structured data (users, groups)
+- **Cassandra** - NoSQL database for high-volume data (messages, notifications)
+- **Neo4j** - Graph database for relationship management
+- **Redis** - In-memory cache for performance optimization
+- **MinIO** - S3-compatible object storage for file management

+### Infrastructure
+- **Docker & Docker Compose** - Containerization and orchestration
+- **TypeORM** - Object-relational mapping for PostgreSQL
+- **Faker.js** - Mock data generation for testing

+## Architecture Overview

+This distributed backend follows a microservices-oriented architecture with specialized database systems:

+- **User Management**: PostgreSQL for relational user and group data
+- **Messaging System**: Cassandra for scalable message storage
+- **Social Connections**: Neo4j for complex relationship graphs
+- **Caching Layer**: Redis for performance optimization
+- **File Storage**: MinIO for scalable object storage

+Each database is accessed through dedicated NestJS modules with their own controllers, services, and models, ensuring separation of concerns and optimal performance for each data type.

+## Prerequisites

+Before running this project, ensure you have:

+- **Docker** >= 20.10.0
+- **Docker Compose** >= 2.0.0
+- **Node.js** >= 16.x (for local development)
+- **Git** for version control

+### System Requirements
+- **RAM**: Minimum 8GB (recommended 16GB)
+- **Storage**: At least 10GB free space
+- **OS**: Windows 10/11, macOS, or Linux

-## Installation & Deployment with Docker
+## Installation & Deployment

+### Quick Start

-1. Clone the project
+1. **Clone the project**

 ```bash
 git clone https://github.com/nolancacheux/backend-distributed-api.git
 cd backend-distributed-api
 ```

+### Environment Configuration

-2. Configure the .env file
+2. **Configure the .env file**

 Create a .env file at the root of the project with: